We are coming to the end of Cyber Security Month, which aims to raise awareness about the importance of cyber security and being safe online.

 Wrong.
 Hacked websites are a lot more common than most business owners think.

 Earlier this year, tens of thousands of websites using the Drupal CMS framework were hacked, thanks to a vulnerability in the software.
 Hackers took complete control of many websites, causing their owners to spend thousands of dollars trying to regain access and recover their files, and many sleepless nights without a functioning website.
+If you invest in web design then you need to invest in looking after it.

 More recently, Duplicator, a WordPress plugin used by millions to backup and migrate WordPress sites, recently disclosed a vulnerability which can allow attackers to inject and execute arbitrary code on affected sites.